-- This is a great feature to help determine problems with the card, or for games that are sensitive to overclocked video cards.
-To turn on Debug Mode, open the Nvidia Control Panel, then go to the Help menu, and check the Debug Mode option.
-If you have a reference model card, this option will be grayed out and you will need to use the latest version of msi afterburner to underclock the card.
+- This is a great feature to help determine problems with the card.
+To turn on Debug Mode, open the NVIDIA Control Panel, then go to the Help menu, and check the Debug Mode option.
+If you have a reference model card, this option will be grayed out and you will need to use the latest version of MSI afterburner to underclock the card.

 If running your card in debug mode resolves your issues you will be left with two options...

 - A. Leave the card running in debug mode so you're able to play without problems.
 Leaving the card in debug mode forces the card to run at NVIDIA reference clock speeds all the time.

 - B. RMA the card.
 I would personally recommend doing option b as all cards should work perfectly out of the box at out of the box clock speeds.

 - Download & install latest version of msi afterburner.
 Latest version of msi afterburner can be found here.